bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
 			- [ ] Just need to await for it to finish
 				- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count
+	- [ ] **Tutorial Tuning**
+		- [ ] Don't show UPGRADE mouse cursor change during tutorial until it is unlocked.
+		- [ ] The Shop Mat should be brought to front when introducing the shop.
+		- [ ] Mouse cursor replacements need scaling based on the size of the window.
+Right now they are constant size.
+This makes them very large on smaller monitors and smaller on large ones.
+		- [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
+I could see a slight rotation shake being effective for both this and for coin payoffs.
+		- [ ] "Patrons have both an activated power" <- use POWER icon here instead of the word power
+		- [ ] When entering the shop, add a delay before you can click to leave (0.5 second should be plenty).
+Prevent accidental rushing through shop.
+		- [ ] Improve wording for enemy coins.
+Instead of "they may be affected by powers (sic)"; mention you can USE coin powers on them.
+			- [ ] During the round, once a player has enough souls, Charon interrupts (just once) to explain that you can click the enemy to destroy it.
+		- [ ] Change POWER on patron token to a different color to imply it is different from other powers and does not recharge each toss like coins do.
+		- [ ] Better wording for "doesn't flip coins... it simply turns them to their other side" ('isn't that what flip means'?) perhaps, add the word randomly
+		- [ ] Make sure the Wait! when Zeusing a heads coin in tutorial does not trigger on monster coins (since that may be intended)
+		- [ ] If you click a button, drag off and release, the button shouldn't activate (but it does).

 	- [ ] Stretch Goals
 		- [ ] **Scales of Themis**